Action-Lab/cli-partner-ideas/README.md

 - embed iframes for Google Form and also for this GH-published repo in the web pages

 ## Credits
-- Created by Ilya Ilyankou (@ilyankou) for Liberal Arts Action Lab, Hartford CT
+Created by Ilya Ilyankou (@ilyankou) for Liberal Arts Action Lab, Hartford CT
-- Updated on 2018.02.16 by Zorawar Moolenaar (@zorawar87)

 ## Dependencies
 * Tabletop v1.5.2, https://github.com/jsoma/tabletop